feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-nano"
 #>
 #> [[2]]$response
-#> [1] "If you were Algerian, you might enjoy singing \"Ya Rayah\" by Rachid Taha in the rain, and \"Landal\" by Cheb Khaled, \"Aïcha,\" or a song about a flower depending on your taste."
+#> [1] "If you were Algerian, you might enjoy singing \"Ya Rayah\" by Rachid Taha when running under the rain and \"Akli N'ak\" (My Flower) by Cheb Khaled when considering a flower."
 ```

 You can also access the history of the `broadcasting` using the